GSA/datagov-harvester/README.md

 # datagov-harvesting-logic

-This is a library that will be utilized for metadata extraction, validation, transformation, and loading into the data.gov catalog
+This is a library that will be utilized for metadata extraction, validation, transformation, and loading into the data.gov catalog.

-### Features
+## Features

 The datagov-harvesting-logic offers the following features: